Building Expense Tracker iOS App with Core Data & SwiftUI

 Here is the detailed explanation for each of the number points above:

-2. We update the title computed property to dynamically return the title for the navigation bar, depending on whether the logToEdit exists or not.
+titlecomputed property to dynamically return the title for the navigation bar, depending on whether thelogToEditexists or not. - In the

 Next, let's move to the LogsTabView.
 In this View, we have a navigation button item where the user can tap to create a new log.
 In SwiftUI, to be able to present a model view, we can use the sheet modifier.
 The sheet uses the state to determine whether it should be displayed.
 In this case, we use isAddFromPresented boolean property to toggle this to true when the user taps on the add button.
 Inside the sheet, we just need to declare the LogFormView passing the managed object context.
 Don't forget we also need to inject the managed object context property using the @Environment property wrapper.